-To give your boring monochromatic yard a dose of charm without a ton of effort, try these four ideas perfect for spring.
-No gardening prowess required.
+To give your yard a dose of charm without a ton of effort, try these four spring landscaping ideas.

 #1 Plant Just One Tree

 Planting one tree isn’t a huge effort.
-You’ll be helping our planet, too.
+It’s one of the best projects you can do for your spring landscape.
 Plus, once the tree is established, it’s about as low maintenance as a landscape can get — and the difference it can make to your yard lasts for decades.
 The key is to choose a tree that adds interest to your landscape in the form of color, shape, and texture.

 There are a ton of trees to choose from, but to play it safe, try a Japanese maple.
 Many are suitable for most any climate.
 They all offer color, form, and texture that can liven any landscape.

 One, the Mikawa yatsubusa, is a dwarf version that resembles a tie-dye shirt when it changes colors in the fall.
 You won’t be lacking color then!

 #2 Add a Colorful Punch With Mulch

 Mulch is one of the easiest ways to add both color and texture to the entire yard.
 “Next to a green lawn, coffee bean-colored mulch is a great contrast,” says Paul Fraynd, owner of Sun Valley Landscaping in Omaha, Neb.

 If a dark roast isn’t your preference, there’s a a multitude of mulch colors that can spice up your bland landscape.
 Red, black, gold, cedar-toned — you choose.